amzn/smoke-dynamodb/README.md

 * **firstly**: "firstlyX2"
 * **secondly**: "secondlyX2"

 By default, this operation will fail if an item with the same partition key and sort key doesn't exist in the table and if the existing row doesn't have the same version number as the `existingItem` submitted in the operation.
-The `DynamoDBTable` protocol also provides the `clobberItemSync` and `clobberItemAsync` operations which will overwrite a row in the database regardless of the existing row.
+The `DynamoDBCompositePrimaryKeyTable` protocol also provides the `clobberItemSync` and `clobberItemAsync` operations which will overwrite a row in the database regardless of the existing row.

 ## Conditionally Update